Kleene-Star/KleeneStar.Core/doc/kleenestar.class.md

 Class visibility is controlled via the Access Modifier, which follows a monotonic rule across the inheritance hierarchy.
 A child class may only adopt the same or a more restrictive visibility than its parent and never a broader one.
 The available levels include Private, which ensures complete encapsulation and disallows visibility outside the class itself.
 Protected allows visibility for derived classes.
 Internal, also referred to as Tenant, enables visibility within the same tenant.
 Public allows cross-tenant visibility and is required for cross-tenant inheritance.
 Sealed marks a class as inheritable but prevents further extension beyond its immediate children.
 A sealed class can be inherited but cannot itself be extended further.

-**KleeneStar** also supports composition through the Subclasses field.
+**KleeneStar** also supports composition through the `AllowedChildren` field.
 This allows embedding other class types to model sub-issues, comments, approvals, or tasks.
 Classes can be marked as abstract, meaning they cannot be instantiated directly but serve as reusable base types.
 Through the Parent field, a class can be assigned to a higher-level category such as Issue or Request, enabling hierarchical classification.

 Further options include the Singleton flag, which ensures that only one instance of the class may exist per context.
 This is useful for modeling settings, profiles, or configuration anchors.
 Attributes can be added dynamically via Add Field, with support for types such as String, Enum, DateTime, or Text.